 An assisted living community may be a good choice if you need more personal care services than you can get either at home or in an independent living retirement community, but you don't need the round-the-clock medical care and supervision of a nursing home.

 Some assisted living facilities will include a section for memory care.
 Memory care delivers intensive, and specialized care for an individual with some form of dementia or cognitive decline where they require supervision.
-Stand-alone memory care facilities are also available.
+Standalone memory care facilities are also available in many areas.

 There are several reasons people choose assisted living.
 Sometimes an older person or couple chooses assisted living primarily as a residential choice.
 While they may be living primarily independently, they enjoy the peace of mind knowing that there is help around the corner if something happens.
 Plus, they enjoy the social aspect of assisted living as opposed to being alone in their home.